davidhalter/depl/docs/index.rst

 ``http://myhost.com``.
 It only works on Ubuntu servers for now (maybe also Debian), but will work on other systems in the future as well.

-This will connect to ``myhost.com`` by SSH, install all necessary software packages and initialize your project.
-For the Django example this would involve installing ``nginx``, ``uwsgi``, ``postgresql`` (if required by Django's ``settings.py``), install all Python dependencies and run on your production settings.
+``depl`` would connect to ``myhost.com`` by SSH, install all necessary software packages and initialize your project.
+In our Django example this would involve installing ``nginx``, ``uwsgi``, ``postgresql`` (if required by Django's ``settings.py``).
+It would install all Python dependencies and run on your production settings.

 Currently this is also working for `Meteor
 <depl.readthedocs.org/en/latest/docs/web-frameworks.html#meteor>`_ and